Hamza0726/TB-DETECTION/README.md

   ## Running the code

+  Download the code in .zip format and extract it to your desired folder.

+  Copy the folder 'path' where package.json exists.

+  Open command prompt and run `cd [path you copied]`

-  Run `npm i` to install the dependencies.
+  Run `npm install` to install the dependencies.

   Run `npm run dev` to start the development server.